 For simple car cleaning and maintenance, DIY-ing is a good and fun alternative to try this quarantine season.
 If you’re inspired to do more, we’ve compiled other useful car grooming tips to give your car a nice makeover at home.

 Got more questions on cleaning and maintaining your car to its best shape?
-To know what’s included in a full 33-point car servicing package, click here for bikes and click here for cars.
+To know what’s included in a full 33-point car servicing package, click here.
 Carousell has also curated a list of workshops where you can send your car and bike for servicing when DIY-ing gets too tiring!

 Adapted from oneshift.com.